kei-mp/blog/src/content/proj/brace.md

 This design had the same dimensions of the physio-made brace, but the sharp slope for the finger support meant that it would dig in when the hand is flat for example when doing push-ups.
 The lofted base also just didn't look nice - a big point of 3D printing the base was to make it look less like a weapon.

-Using a spline instead allowed a much more flexible design and future alterations. a The first iteration was too tight around my knuckles, the second iteration was good enough.
+Using a spline instead allowed a much more flexible design and future alterations.
+The first iteration was too tight around my knuckles, the second iteration was good enough to use.
+I went with ABS plastic since it's generally stronger and less lightly to deform if left in a hot car, however it's worth exploring other material types that are more flexible.

 ![](/brace/prints.jpg)